transcom/mymove-docs/docs/backend/guides/how-to/manage-golang-with-asdf.md

 ### Compile errors because wrong version of go after upgrading

 If you are getting can't compile because library was compiled for `old version of go` vs `current version of go`.
 You probably should exit your shell and open a new one.
-Also ensure the below are in your shell's rc file.
+Also ensure the below are in your shell's resource file.

 ```sh
 source /usr/local/opt/asdf/asdf.sh